Dtruong77/ua-acic-2017-midterm/README.md

   and puts the outputs into ./output/images
   	+ Usage: Run from the scripts folder that contains this script
   	+ Example: 'bash SDMmaker.sh'
++ deliverables
+  + sdm_maps.ipynb - Jupyter notebook for querying and displaying SDM maps.
+Run Jupyter Notebook, then open this file and follow the instructions witin

 ## General approach: